paritytech/asset-transfer-api/README.md

 	 * Optional assetId that will be used to pay for fees.
 Used with the `dryRunCall` option to determine fees in the specified asset.
 	 */
 	xcmFeeAsset?: string;

+	/**
+	 * Optionally manually sets the pallet you intend to you use for the current transaction.
+	 */
+	xcmPalletOverride?: XcmPallet;
 }
 ```